-- (OP)1.
-To adopt the policy document Health of Migrants. - (OP)2.
-To urge the Member States, as appropriate to their context, to: - a) utilize this policy document in their efforts to promote the development of health policies and programs to address health inequities that affect migrants and the development of targeted interventions to reduce migrants' health risks by strengthening programs and services that are sensitive to their conditions and needs; - b) lead the effort to modify or improve regulatory and legal frameworks in order to address the specific health needs of migrant individuals, families, and groups; - c) ensure that migrants have access to the same level of financial protection in health that other people living in the same territory enjoy, regardless of their legal status, and that migrants in conditions of vulnerability have access to social protection programs under the same terms as the rest of the population, including interventions beyond the health sector that address the determinants of health. - (OP)3.
-To request the Director to: - a) use the policy document Health of Migrants to increase advocacy and promote the mobilization of national resources to develop policies and programs that are sensitive to the health needs of migrant populations;
+(OP)1.
+To support the policy document Health of Migrants (Document CD55/11).

+(OP)2.
+To urge the Member States, as appropriate to their context, to:

+- a) utilize this policy document in their efforts to generate health policies and programs to address health inequities that affect migrants and to develop targeted interventions to reduce migrants' health risks by strengthening programs and services that are sensitive to their conditions and needs; - b) lead the effort to modify or improve regulatory and legal frameworks in order to address the specific health needs of migrant individuals, families, and groups; - c) advance towards providing migrants with access to the same level of financial protection,1 and of comprehensive, quality, progressively expanded health services that other people living in the same territory enjoy, regardless of their migratory or legal status.

+(OP)3.
+To request the Director to:

-- b) develop actions, technical resources, and tools to support the inclusion of the proposed policy elements within PAHO's program of work; - c) strengthen interagency coordination and collaboration mechanisms to achieve synergies and efficiency in technical cooperation, including within the United Nations system, and particularly with the International Organization for Migration, the Inter-American system, and with other stakeholders working toward improving the health and protection to migrants in countries of origin, transit, and destination.
+- a) use the policy document Health of Migrants to increase advocacy and promote the mobilization of national resources to develop policies and programs that are sensitive to the health needs of migrant populations; - b) develop actions, technical resources, and tools to support the inclusion of the proposed policy elements within PAHO's program of work; - c) strengthen interagency coordination and collaboration mechanisms to achieve synergies and efficiency in technical cooperation, including within the United Nations system, and particularly with the International Organization for Migration, the Inter-American system, and other stakeholders working toward improving the health and protection of migrants in countries of origin, transit, and destination; - d) facilitate the exchange of experiences among Member States, and generate a repository of information on relevant experiences in the countries of the Region of the Americas.